Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Simulation Results

 Note that, since processing is conducted in the \gls*{stft}-domain, the filters $\Wk[q]^{i}$ and $\hWk[q]$ are frequency-dependent, i.e., they are computed for each frequency bin separately.
 The \gls*{mse} is thus computed for each frequency bin and averaged across all bins to obtain a single value per iteration $i$.

-For different sensing environments, the relative node-to-source positions are different and so are the steering matrices.
-The convergence profile of the algorithms in terms of $\mathrm{MSE}_{W}^i$ can thus be expected to differ between sensing environments.
+The convergence profile of the algorithms in terms of $\mathrm{MSE}_{W}^i$ can be expected to differ between sensing environments due to the different relative node-to-source positions.
 In order to unambiguously depict the average $\mathrm{MSE}_{W}^i$ values obtained across multiple sensing environments, we plot a geometric mean on a logarithmic axis, defined as:

-where $\mathrm{MSE}_{W}^i(m)$ denotes the value obtained for the $m$-th sensing environment at iteration $i$.
-The difference between~\eqref{eq:geommean} and a simple arithmetic mean is depicted through an example in~\figref{fig:res_justification_geomean}, where both are computed for the \gls*{danse} algorithm in 50 randomly generated environments with \gls*{fc} \glspl*{wasn}.
-Steeper slopes indicate faster convergence, i.e., the network-wide filters converge to the centralized filters in fewer iterations.
-It can be seen that the geometric mean captures more unambiguously the trend of the \gls*{mse} on a logarithmic axis.
-This is because the arithmetic mean is primarily influenced by the few cases where $\mathrm{MSE}_{W}^i(m)$ is slowly decreasing, even though most sensing environments have led to faster convergence.
-It should be noted that the \gls*{snr} from~\eqref{eq:snr} and \gls*{stoi} are still averaged across sensing environments using the arithmetic mean.